a-lipson/math/homework/analysis/336/project/sections/activity.typ

 #heading(numbering: none, outlined: false, level: 3)[Guiding Questions]

+How can we define a set of the tiles?

 #heading(numbering: none, outlined: false, level: 3)[Extension Questions]

 - How can we work with more complex shapes and arrangements?
   Perhaps natural curiosity might lead us to next explore the combinatorial possibilities of a Tetris game.
+*/

 == Parentheses Puzzle

 How many ways are there to arrange sequences of nested and matched parentheses?

-For any prefix of the string of parentheses, the number of left opening parentheses is at least the number of closing right parentheses.
+For any prefix of the string of parentheses, the number of left parentheses is at least the number of right parentheses.
 In the entire string, the number of left parentheses must be equal to the number of right parentheses.
 These are sequences are known as Dyck words.